 Both places are found on the east side of Catskill Creek and are just steps away from the village main street.

-You Might Also Like: Six Places to Stop and Smell the Flowers in Upstate New York This Summer
+You Might Also Like: 12 Flower Fields and Gardens to Visit in Upstate New York This Year [Updated 2023]

 A few ideas: